By now, you probably know how beneficial Google ads can be for your business. But which ones should you focus on?

 04. Choose your daily budget.
 This is how much you will spend on average on a given day.

 05. Choose a bidding strategy.
-You may want to maximise clicks, gain more impressions, or prioritise conversion, depending on your campaign goal.
+Depending on your campaign goal, you may want to maximize clicks, gain more impressions, or prioritize conversion.

 06. Create an ad group.
 This is one or more ads that share the same aim.
-You’ll want to pay special attention to keyword types to make sure your ads are only showing up for relevant searches.
+You’ll want to pay special attention to keyword types to ensure your ads only show up for relevant searches.

 07. Create your search ad.
-You’ll need a final URL (landing page), the URL that is displayed to the user, a few headlines, and descriptions up to 90 characters.
+You’ll need a final URL (landing page), the URL displayed to the user, a few headlines, and descriptions up to 90 characters.

-Google will give you an indication of how well your ads are likely to perform based on their components.
+Based on their components, Google will indicate how well your ads are likely to perform.
 This may give you ideas on how to improve.
 You may also want to go with a PPC expert.

-08. Click ‘Save and Finish’ and all that’s left is for Google to approve and publish your ad, a process that usually takes 1–2 days.
+08. Click ‘Save and Finish,’ and all left is for Google to approve and publish your ad, a process that usually takes 1–2 days.